 After several months of debate, the Portuguese Parliament has approved the new Citizenship Law on October 28, 2025.
+The decree was sent to the Portuguese President’s office on November 11, 2025 for review.

 While this is a significant shift in Portugal’s nationality framework, it’s important to understand what stage the law is at, what remains pending, and what the implications are for Portugal Golden Visa holders, past, present, and future.